What Is Public Participation?

 Halff’s public involvement plan was a win-win.
 Neighborhood concerns were heard and ideas embraced, and Halff demonstrated that we communicate clearly and work well with affected residents to find solutions while minimizing quality-of-life disruptions and complaints.

-If Halff Associates can help your team with engineering projects requiring successful public outreach, please call Greg Kuhn, PE, Vice President, at 214-346-6252.
+If Halff Associates can help your team with engineering projects requiring successful public outreach, please call Executive Vice President Jessica Baker, PE, CFM, PMP, at (214) 217-6692.

 Did You Know?
 Water and wastewater mains designed by Halff engineers during the past 15 years would stretch (if connected together end to end) from Dallas to Houston to McAllen and back to Dallas!